Trading the Market News

 If you really feel a great drive to trade the news, there are steps you can take to give yourself some protection from the risks.

-First and foremost, you should practice trading the news with a demo account with an online trader such as Markets.com.
+First and foremost, you should practice trading the news with a demo account.
+We recommend that you use one of our partner brokers.
 This way you can see the ways the market moves with your broker as news announcements appear.
 Though this may mean you aren't trading live when you want to, but in the long term you'll educate yourself and get a superior understanding of the market for when you do move on to trade live.

 Secondly, when you are trading live, make sure to implement a robust risk management strategy.
 Risk a small percentage of your account, and ensure you have the appropriate stop losses in place.
 There is a large potential for upside when a news announcement breaks, but many traders get caught out by unexpected movements that may damage their trade.